myc2003/Course3Assignment4/Codebook.md

 ## Codebook for Course 3 Project Assignment

+#### For details on how the dataset was created, refer to the accompanying README file.

 |Variable Name    |Position |Description        |Valid Values                |Units|
 |:----------------|:--------|:------------------|:---------------------------|----:|
 |Activity_Type    |1        |Activity being     |WALKING                     |n/a  |